 Every destination has its own unique set of risks.
 These can apply to any Australian traveller.
-See our travel advice for your destinations.
+See our travel advice for your destination/s.

 General safety risks for Australians anywhere

-There's also general risks for any Australian traveller, for any destination.
+There are also general risks for any Australian traveller, for any destination.
 See our general advice on staying safe and avoiding danger.
 These pages cover topics such as:

 Safety risks for you